Skratti/The-Book/Introduction.md

 I teach programming as a free lancer and just like to explain programming stuff, so I'm writing this book to explain the ideas behind the scene.

 Used languages are: C#, Javascript, Typescript, SQL, HTML, CSS
-Tools: Visual Studio 2019 Community (including the Database), optionally Inkscape (only if you want to read a bit about the creation of vector graphics), a web browser of your choice which has developer tools (the major ones have those)
+Tools: Visual Studio 2019 Community (including the Database), optionally Inkscape (only if you want to read a bit about the creation of vector graphics), a web browser of your choice which has developer tools (the major ones have those).
+Older visual studio versions like VS2013 will also work, and the database can be installed separately.
+The SQL Server management studio is also useful if you want to delve into sql development.
+The sql server might be replaced with other data storage technologies since we are using an interface to call all the read and write operations, but creating a new  class that implements this interface will take quite some time.

 This book is for beginners with some knowledge - you should know what object oriented programming is and have a vague idea of sql.
 I try to explain all other aspects.
 These are among other things: